Military Education Q & A’s

 What will the Post-9/11 GI Bill® cover?

-The Post-9/11 GI Bill® will pay the full tuition to Blackstone for your chosen career program.
+The Post-9/11 GI Bill® will pay the full tuition to MGS for the Advanced Gunsmithing program.

 The Montgomery GI Bill® (MGIB) was limited to 36 Months of benefits, is there similar limit for the Post 9/11 GI Bill®?